haskus/haskus-manual/source/system/programming/graphics/generalities.rst

 ------------------------------------------------------------------------------

 There can be a lot of different hardware configurations.
-It is common to have computers with multiple connected display devices: multi-screens, video-projector, TV, etc. Each display supports its own modes of operation (display resolution, refresh rates, etc.).
+It is common to have computers with multiple connected display devices: multi-monitors, video-projector, TV, etc. Each display supports its own modes of operation (display resolution, refresh rates, etc.).
 Besides, we may want each device to display something different or some of them to display the same thing ("clone"